preetham-b1999/MATLAB-based-Smart-Parking-Management-System/README.md

 *Description*

-Design and implement a parking control system using Arduino uno board to do the following tasks.
+Designed and implemented a parking control system using Arduino uno board to do the following tasks.

 1. When there are empty spots in the parking, the total number of available parking spots and a “Welcome!!!” message has to be displayed on an LCD indicator.
 The parking barrier arm must be in the closed position with a RED traffic light on.